niroy/labs/mtc/README.md

 ```
 In the home directory, locate the cluster.info file.

-Step 8: In the OCP4 tab, ssh into the OCP4 bastion host using the information provided in RHPDS for the provisioned service.
+Step 8: In the OCP4 tab, ssh into the OCP4 bastion host using the information provided in OPENTLC for the provisioned service.

 ```bash
 $ ssh niroy-redhat.com@bastion.4a97.sandbox824.opentlc.com